The compression body graph has infinite diameter

-The union of the vertex rectangles and the $a$-rectangles in $\calF_i$ meeting $a^+_i$ is a regular neighbourhood of $a^+_i$, and is a foliated rectangle containing the switch, call this $R_0$.
+The union of the vertex rectangles and the $a$-rectangles in $\calF_i$ meeting $a^+_i$ is a regular neighbourhood of $a^+_i$, and is a foliated rectangle containing the unique switch of the pre-track $\tau_i$.
+We shall denote this rectangle by $R^+_i$.
 This will be the switch rectangle for the rectangular tie neighbourhood.